menu

 Demographics

-The population of Durham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.33% of adults in Durham have a bachelor's degree or even advanced degree.
+The citizens of Durham are very well educated compared to the average community in the nation: 36.40% of adults in Durham have a bachelor's degree or even advanced degree.

 The people who call Durham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Durham residents report their race to be White, followed by Asian.
-Important ancestries of people in Durham include English, Irish, French, German, and Italian.
+Important ancestries of people in Durham include English, French, Irish, German, and Scottish.

 The most common language spoken in Durham is English.
 Other important languages spoken here include Italian and Polish.